tenKinetic/Audials/README.md

   type: (String) Either 'gain' or 'balance'.
 Default is gain,
   display: (String) Either 'notch' or 'fill'.
 Default is notch,
   min: (Number) Range start.
 Default is 0,
-  max: (Integer) Range end.
+  max: (Number) Range end.
 Default is 100,
-  step: (Integer) Legal interval.
+  step: (Number) Legal interval.
 0.01..n (values are rounded to two decimal places) Default is 1,
+  sensitivityMultiplier: (Number) A global modifier unique to the individual control.
+Intended to make dials with very large or very small ranges more user friendly.
+Default is 1,
+  alwaysMultiply: (Boolean) If false the sensitivityMultiplier will only be applied if the user has activated a key or touch modifier.
+Default is true,
-  value: (Integer) Initial value.
+  value: (Number) Initial value.
 Default is 50,
   borderColour: (String) Style value (EG white, #, rgb, rgba).
 Default is #545454,
-  borderWidth: (Integer) Default is 8,
+  borderWidth: (Number) Default is 8,
   indicatorBackgroundColour: (String) Style value (EG white, #, rgb, rgba).
 Default is white,
   indicatorColour: (String) Style value (EG white, #, rgb, rgba).
 Default is #888888,
-  indicatorWidth: (Integer) Default is 15,
+  indicatorWidth: (Number) Default is 15,
   valueBackgroundColour:  (String) Style value (EG white, #, rgb, rgba).
 Default is black,
   valueColour: (String) Style value (EG white, #, rgb, rgba).
 Default is white,
   valueFontSize: (String) Style value (EG 1.2em, 22px, 12pt, 90%).
 Default is 1em,